 REPRESENTATIONS FROM RESPONSIBLE AUTHORITIES

-Please see appendix B and C - Lancashire Constabulary representations in support of the review of the premises licence.
+Please see Appendix B and C - Lancashire Constabulary representations in support of the review of the premises licence.

 PROPOSALS (e.g. RATIONALE, DETAIL, FINANCIAL, PROCUREMENT)

-Determination of an application under section 52 of the licensing act 2003
+Determination of an application under Section 52 of the Licensing Act 2003

 Under Section 52 Licensing Act 2003 the Authority must have regard to the application and any relevant representations and take such steps …(as are outlined below)… if any, as it considers necessary for the promotion of the licensing objectives.